Translation disclaimer (Translation disclaimer)

 Rates are payable on most non-domestic properties.
 We send out bills and collect rates from businesses in the Calderdale district.

-Financial Year Standard Multiplier Small Business Multiplier
+Financial Year Standard Small Business

 2025/26 55.5p 49.9p